Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 ## Synopsis / TL;DR
 The binary `challenge` is a Position Independent Executable([PIE](https://en.wikipedia.org/wiki/Position-independent_code)).
 This means that all of the executable application code is in randomized memory locations.

 The binary asks you to input a username, and then you're expected to supply the password for that user account.
 The password is read out of a file: `db/<username>`.
 There is no way to know what the correct password is.
-The password must also be a multiple of 8.
+The length of the user entered password must also be a multiple of 8.
 But we'll get round to why later.
 If the correct password is supplied, the flag will be printed out.

 The function accepting input for the password has a buffer overflow vulnerability, but since its a PIE, ~~we have no usable places to return to~~ (or so I thought).
 I attempted to return to the only *'known'* memory location available `0xffffffffff600000`(vsyscall) but got crashes I didn't understand.
 I tried finding a way to leak a memory location but was unsuccessful.